-John Harper is Professor of Paediatric Dermatology at the Institute of Child Health, University College London and Honorary Consultant at Great Ormond Street Hospital for Children NHS Foundation Trust.
+John Harper is currently Honorary Professor of Paediatric Dermatology at University College London, Institute of Child Health / Great Ormond Street Hospital.

 About Professor Harper

 He trained at St Mary’s Hospital, University of London, qualifying in 1973, and completed his postgraduate MD thesis on skin manifestations of graft versus host disease in children receiving a bone marrow transplant at Westminster Children’s Hospital in London.